Educational Staff Edit

 MSDRS Supports Out-of-School Youth (ages 16-21 residing in a district not receiving Migrant Education Funding) in obtaining access to educational and social services such as a High School Diploma, HSE or programs and services that will support them in meeting their educational and career goals.

 The Portable Assisted Study Sequence (PASS) Program offers fully accredited high school courses that can be completed by a student semi-independently.
 By completing PASS courses, a student makes up credit deficiencies, catches up with peers, and is encouraged to continue and graduate.
 Each course is shipped from Sunnyside, Washington.
 Tests are administered locally and scored by PASS staff.
 Grade reports and transcripts are issued.
-To find out how to implement PASS at your school, or to enroll a student, contact Oscar Carrillo or Heather Garcia-Mendoza at (800) 274-6084.
+To find out how to implement PASS at your school, or to enroll a student, contact Heather Garcia-Mendoza at (800) 274-6084.